alexdoub/FixGoogleSearchTabOrdering/README.md

 Theres quite a few ways to install this, but heres the recommended way
 1) Install Tampermonkey
 2) Create new script in dashboard
-3) Copy paste contents in
+3) Copy paste contents in and save